MikKarl/showroom/README.md

 Application works similarly to the Google Street View, user can move around the enviroment at their own leisure.

-Most of the application funtionalities are focused on the left side of the screen.
+Most of the applications funtionalities are focused on the left side of the screen.
 Screen has (currently) four buttons

 * HOME
     * brings user to the starting position of the tour